-UroShield is a small, external medical device that has been developed to prevent bacterial biofilm formation on both urethral and suprapubic catheters by means of low-frequency/low-intensity ultrasound waves that it generates.
+UroShield is a small, external medical device that has been developed to prevent bacterial biofilm formation on in-dwelling catheters by means of low-frequency/low-intensity ultrasound waves that it generates.

-The action of the ultrasonic waves on the surfaces of the catheter interfere with the attachment of bacteria, prevent infections developing, reduce catheter encrustations and blockages and decrease or eliminate the need for antibiotics.
-In addition, UroShield decreases the pain, discomfort and spasm associated with indwelling urinary catheters.
-All these characteristics make UroShield a breakthrough device to prevent or treat catheter related harm.
+The action of the ultrasonic waves on the surfaces of the catheter interfere with the attachment of bacteria, reduce catheter encrustations and blockages, prevent infections from developing and may decrease or eliminate the need for antibiotics.

 The Cost of CAUTI and the Impact of UroShield